Telenoid R1: Geminoid F

 Another of Hiroshi Ishiguro's creations is the Geminoid F, a female android modeled after a woman in her twenties.
 The Geminoid F can show facial expressions, such as smiling or frowning, in a more natural looking way than Ishiguro's previous androids.
 This Geminoid is also controlled remotely by cameras with face-tracking software.
-The goal in making the Geminoid F was to create a robot that can display a wide range of facial expressions using less actuators than earlier models.
+The goal in making the Geminoid F was to create a robot that can display a wide range of facial expressions using fewer actuators than earlier models.
 While the Geminoid HI-1 has 50 actuators, the Geminoid F only has 12.
 Instead of filling a large external box with compressors and valves, as seen in the HI-1, the researchers implemented these parts into the body of the Geminoid F, so it requires only a small external compressor.
 Researchers hope that the Geminoid F has a more friendly face that people are more eager to interact with.
 Geminoid F co-starred in the 2015 Japanese film Sayonara, promoted as "the first movie to feature an android performing opposite a human actor".